Felipe047/me/README.md

 # me
-This is a virtual resume to showcase my abilities in a website.
+This is my virtual business card.